Search

 L2SecurityCouncilPropose 0xADd6…a941

-This is a Gnosis Safe with 9 / 12 threshold.
-It uses the following modules: L2UpgradeExecutor.
+A Gnosis Safe with 9 / 12 threshold.
+It uses the following modules: L2UpgradeExecutor (Central contract defining the access control permissions for upgrading the system contract implementations).
 The elected signers for the Arbitrum SecurityCouncil can act through this multisig on Layer2 to propose transactions in the L2Timelock (e.g. upgrade proposals).

 Smart contracts